chrisglein/chrisglein.github.io/rum-runner/rules.md

 ### Raiding a card
 When raiding a card reveal it to both players.

 If the card has a "raid" effect listed at the bottom of the card, resolve it.
-This may prevent or add a cost or side effect to raiding the card.
+This may add a cost or side effect to raiding the card.

 Then trash the card (unless prevented by the raid effect text).